davebarnes97/spring-boot-data-geode/spring-geode-project/spring-geode-docs/src/docs/markdown/gemfire-properties.md

-Spring Data for {pivotal-gemfire-name} already provides a wide range of properties mapping to {pivotal-gemfire-name} properties.
+Spring Data for VMware GemFire already provides a wide range of properties mapping to VMware GemFire properties.